captainzero93/extract-unet-safetensor/README.md

 9. The extracted UNet tensors are saved to a new SafeTensors file.
 10. The remaining non-UNet tensors are saved to a separate SafeTensors file.
 11. RAM offloading is implemented to manage memory usage, especially for large models.

+## Using Extracted UNets with AUTOMATIC1111

+After extracting UNet files using this tool, you can easily use them in AUTOMATIC1111's Stable Diffusion Web UI:

+1. Install our UNet Loader extension in your AUTOMATIC1111 setup.
+2. Place the extracted UNet and non-UNet files in the extension's designated folder.
+3. Use the extension's interface to select and load your desired UNet and non-UNet components.
+4. Generate images using txt2img as usual, now benefiting from the space-saving and flexibility of separated UNet files.

+For detailed instructions, please refer to the [UNet Loader Extension Repository](https://github.com/captainzero93/unet-loader-extension).

 ## Debugging Information